Warhammer 40k 11th edition guide - latest news and predictions in 2026

 Warhammer 40k 11th edition story

 Games Workshop tends to wind down editions of 40k with campaign supplements that advance the narrative.
 Eighth edition 40k wrapped up with the Psychic Awakening supplements, while ninth edition ended with the Arks of Omen books.
-The recent narrative supplement Crusade Nachmund Gauntlet puts a lot of emphasis on the Night Lords Chaos Space Marines as a major threat, but we are at least a year out from 11th edition.
+The Nachmund Gauntlet narrative supplement put a lot of emphasis on the Night Lords Chaos Space Marines as a major threat.

 Vulkan, Primarch of the Salamanders, a dar skinned and bald warrior in heavy green armor massively ornamented with drake scales and dragon motifs wielding a power sword and plasma pistol, a brazier of fire at his back - a character that could conceivably return for Warhammer 40k 11th edition

 When 40k seventh edition ended, the loyalist Space Marine primarch Roboute Guilliman was resurrected.
-At the end of ninth edition, the Warhammer 40k Dark Angels primarch Lion El'Jonson returned.
+At the end of ninth edition, the Dark Angels primarch Lion El'Jonson woke from 10,000 years of slumber.
+Another new loyalist Primarch returning feels possible - Vulkan is the front-runner, what with his super power being "perpetual reincarnation".

 There are possible story threads in the Warhammer 40k books published by Black Library.
 The Dawn of Fire series notionally follows the current timeline of 40k in the Era Indomitus.
 It has built up a coalition of Chaos warlords called the Hand of Abaddon as the main antagonists.
 However, those stories haven't caught up to the Arks of Omen or the fourth Tyrannic war yet - if they're seeding villains for the new edition, there's going to be a continuity jump.